davidben/tls-trust-expressions/explainer.md

 this draft, so that server software can be correctly configured with certificates across different generations of trust store.
-Populations which *are* sufficiently coordinated for a global version number can simply use a shared trust store with TLS trust expressions.
+Populations which *are* sufficiently coordinated for a global version number can simply use a shared trust store with TLS trust expressions, or configure same trust anchors with TLS trust anchor identifiers.

 ### Signature Algorithm Negotiation